 2. Communicating the benefits is key to addressing the concerns around transparency

 Transparency can stir fears in employees that they are distrusted and will be monitored by management after the automation.
 It’s very important to address this by highlighting the many major benefits that transparency and visibility provide to all employees in the process, not just to the organization.
 Some of these major benefits include:

-Reducing frustration: Often times, the processes that are being automated are causing a lot of frustrations to many people.
-Automation will improve their work life quality, and eliminate wasted time and rework due to mistakes.
+Reducing frustration: Oftentimes, the processes that are being automated are causing a lot of frustration to many people.
+Automation will improve their work-life quality, and eliminate wasted time and rework due to mistakes.

-Increasing productivity: The goal for automation is to free up employees’ time to focus on higher value work rather than shuffling paper or manual processes that don’t add value.
+Increasing productivity: The goal of automation is to free up employees’ time to focus on higher-value work rather than shuffling paper or manual processes that don’t add value.
 They are able to be more innovative and produce more with less manual effort.

 By communicating often and clearly the benefits of transparency and visibility from workflow automation, fear and distrust can be turned into anticipation and excitement.